venomlinux/handbook/book/writing_port.md

 After md5sum is generated, insert it to `md5sum=()` array in `spkgbuild`.
 Ok now spkgbuild is complete.
 Its time to build package.
 Run `fakeroot pkgbuild` to build it.

-> Note: `pkgbuild` required root access to build package to get right root id for files in package
+> Note: `pkgbuild` required root access to build package to get right root id for files in package.
 > But for new port, its recommend using `fakeroot` to build it, incase something is wrong in
 > `spkgbuild`, it will not harm your system.